February 3-6, 2020 - Orlando, Florida

 Jason is a respected utility industry professional with over 20 years of utility experience specializing in smart grid, distributed Intelligence, and operations management.
 He excels at understanding the increasingly complex utility environment, managing the new digital utility workforce, and delivering on the execution and financials of technology projects.
 In his current role, Jason identifies and develops new technologies impacting the electrical grid and oversees all of the ongoing operational aspects on new technology pilot projects in Duke Energy’s Smart Grid Emerging Technology group.
 He has been a strong advocate for grid edge computing, the new OpenFMB™ architecture for machine to machine data exchange, and building in cybersecurity measures into grid edge devices.
 He and his team are responsible for developing and updating the strategic roadmap for power grid devices and communications at Duke Energy.

-Senior Manager, Audi Production Lab
+Head of Audi Production Lab

 Henning joined Audi in 2004, starting in the area of car development superstructure and changed later on into production development.
 He has been a member of senior management since 2012.
 Since November 2014 Henning has worked on Audi’s future vision of the Smart Factory and is the head of the Audi Production-Lab as of January 2016.
 In the P-Lab he and his team work on the Smart Factory, developing new technologies and production concepts by trying them out and evaluating them in a real production environment.
 Henning is member of two fields of action of the Audi production strategy: “Innovation” and “Digital Production” and therefore at the center of the definition and development of the Smart Factory.
 He has given several Keynotes on the subject of the Audi Smart Factory.